Taking on an employee

 It is not open to employees or ‘workers’ to opt out of the NMW or NLW.

-Pay for minimum wage purposes is the gross pay before deduction of tax and National Insurance contributions (NIC), and deductions from pay such as employee pension contributions, but after certain other deductions have been made.
+Pay for minimum wage purposes is the gross pay before deduction of tax and National Insurance contributions (NIC), and deductions from pay such as employee pension contributions (other than pension contributions made under ‘salary sacrifice’ arrangements), but after certain other deductions or reductions have been made.

 NMW and NLW rates